Setting up a staging environment for a WordPress site using DirectAdmin involves a few key steps.

 7. Check File Permissions

 Ensure that file permissions and ownership are correctly set for your staging environment.
-Typically, directories should be 755
+Typically, directories should be 755 and files 644.

 8. Test Your Staging Site